 Police complaints

 The police are there to serve the community and maintain law and order whilst protecting us against crime.
 Or at least that’s what is says in their job description.
 But, let’s be honest here, they don’t always behave like squeaky-clean pillars of society.
-So if you think you’ve been treated unfairly, don’t be afraid to complain.
+So if you think you’ve been treated unfairly, don’t be afraid to use the police complaints system.
+There are policing standards and processes in place that are there to stop the police acting unlawfully.
+Thinking about making a complaint against the police?
+Here’s how to do it.

 When should I complain about the police?

-There are all sorts of ways of letting them know you’re unhappy.
+There are all sorts of ways of letting them know you’re unhappy:

-You can fill out an online form and complain via the Independent Police Complaints Commission (IPCC).
-You can ring your local police force, or go down there in person.
-Or you can contact a solicitor or MP who can make a complaint on your behalf.
+If the complaint is very serious, or if you disagree with the result you’ve already had, you can fill out an online form and complain via the Independent Office for Police Conduct (IOPC), or you can contact a solicitor or MP who can make a complaint on your behalf.
+See our article on how to contact your MP.

 If you want legal advice, you can get it for free at your local Citizen’s Advice Bureau.